marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/sum.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: SUM, array, sum, array, add elements, array, conditionally add elements, sum array elements

 .. _sum:

-.. index:: SUM

-.. index:: array, sum

-.. index:: array, add elements

-.. index:: array, conditionally add elements

-.. index:: sum array elements

 SUM --- Sum of array elements
 *****************************